Rover R8 platform: Rover 200 Mark I (1984–1989)

-Mark II (1989–1995)
+Rover 200 Mark II and Rover 400 Mark I (1989–1995)

 This model, codenamed R8, was the first car to be introduced by the newly privatised Rover Group, and was a quantum leap in terms of technology and image placing it as class leader.
 Once again, the model was designed in collaboration with Honda (who produced the new designed-for-Europe Concerto model) and both models would share production lines at Rover's Longbridge facility.
 Initially only available as a five-door hatchback, this was the first application of Rover's ground breaking K-Series family of engines (appearing in 1.4 L (1396 cc) twin-cam 16-valve form).

 The 1.6 L (1590 cc) version used either a Honda D16A6 SOHC or D16A8 DOHC powerplant, while the 2.0 L M-Series unit from the 800-series followed soon afterwards (1991) in the sportier versions.
 Later versions used the sturdier Rover T-Series engine, with limited-run turbocharged Rover 220s in GTi and GSi-Turbo trims, boast a very rapid power output of 200 PS as standard.
 The Rover-engined models drove the front wheels via jointly developed Peugeot/Rover R65 gearboxes (1.4 litre) and licence built Honda-designed PG1s for the 1.6 and 2.0 litre versions.

 Also available were two PSA diesel engines, with the choice of naturally-aspirated 1.9 litre XUD9 or turbo-charged 1.8 XUD7T engines.
 These were installed instead of the Perkins Prima used in the Austin Maestro and Montego because that engine with its noisy combustion was deemed too unrefined for the new 200.